vicoslab/ccc-tools/README.md

 You can provide `.ccc_config.sh` to load your envirionment on each server (e.g., loading conda env).
 Config file should be located within the same folder from where `ccc` tool is called.
 Note: config file will be created if does not exist yet.

-Any exported env variable with `CCC_` prefix will be passed to your script, but without the prefix.
+Any exported ENVIRIONMENT variable with `CCC_` prefix will be passed to your script, but without the prefix.

 CAUTION: This tool relies on automatic SSH connection!
 You need to properly setup ssh keys without passphrase for this to work.

 # Find available gpus with `ccc gpus`

 Find available gpus and save them to a tempfile, which you can pass to `ccc run` for distributed running.
 Filename is printed to stdout.
-NOTE: You need to manually delete file when not needed any more.
+NOTE: You need to manually cleanup file when finished.

 ```ccc gpus [ARGS]```